Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Introduction

-The remainder of this survey is organized as follows.
-Section \ref{sec:three_examples} introduces two classical queueing models that serve as a vehicle to convey the ideas behind the QED regime.
+\textbf{Organization.} Section \ref{sec:three_examples} introduces two classical queueing models that serve as a vehicle to convey the ideas behind the QED regime.
 We discuss in Section~\ref{sec:properties} key properties that are common to these models under QED scaling, and illustrate how these features stretch beyond these specific model settings.
 In Section \ref{sec:dim} we explain how asymptotic QED approximations of performance measures can be transformed into easy-to-use and robust capacity allocation principles.
 Furthermore, we illustrate how to adapt capacity allocation decisions to time-varying demand.
 Even though QED stochastic-process limits provide good first-order insight into the performance of large-scale systems, care needs to be taken with regard to the finite-ness of the system.
 Therefore, we review in Section \ref{sec:refinements} results that attempt to quantify the error made by asymptotic approximations, leading to both refinements and approximation bounds.
 We also consider the implication of approximation errors for capacity allocation decisions (so-called optimality gaps).
-In Section \ref{extsec} we review some other models and variations that have received much attention due to their applicability in real-world resource sharing systems.
-Finally, we use Section \ref{sec:em} to discuss recent advances in the study of large-scale queueing systems under QED scaling and highlight interesting open problems.
+Finally, in Section \ref{extsec} we review some model extensions have received much attention due practical applicability or theoretical challenges.